Moriones Festival dates

 The Moriones Festival is not just a spectacle; it’s a profound act of penance and devotion.
 Participants, often fulfilling a panata (vow) for blessings received or prayers answered, endure the heat and physical demands of wearing their heavy costumes for days, parading through towns, and performing the "pugutan" (beheading) reenactment.

 Understanding the Moriones Festival dates is crucial for planning your visit.
-It always falls during Holy Week, which varies each year but typically occurs between late March and mid-April.
+It always falls during Holy Week, which varies each year but typically occurs between late March and mid‑April.
+For 2026, Holy Week runs from March 30 (Palm Sunday) to April 5 (Easter Sunday), with the main festival activities taking place from Monday through Easter Sunday.
 We highly recommend booking accommodations and transport well in advance, as the island fills up quickly during this period.
-For a deeper dive into the history, traditions, and must-see events of this extraordinary celebration, explore our dedicated post on the Moriones Festival.
+For a deeper dive into the history, traditions, and must‑see events of this extraordinary celebration, explore our dedicated post on the Moriones Festival.

 Beyond Moriones: Other Vibrant Marinduque Festivals Throughout the Year